armincms/many-to-many/README.md

   }),
 ```

-## Filter Available Resources
+## Filter Related Resources
-You can use `withAttachableFilters` to add filters to return attachable resources based on filtered attributes.
+You can use `withAttachableFilters` to add filters to get related resource options based on related resource attributes.
 See the following example:

 ```
   use Armincms\Fields\MorphToMany;